Every play is a data point. Every rep tells a story.

 Assesses whether a play changed the flow of the game by extending drives or flipping field position.

-POSITIVE PLAY MOMENTUM IMPACT
+POSITIVE MOMENTUM

 Made key block resulting in first down or touchdown